epics-containers/epics-containers.github.io/docs/tutorials/launch_example.md

 ```

 :::{note}
-Note that the above commands use `EPICS_CA_NAME_SERVERS` to point channel access clients at localhost because the containers are only exposing the Channel Access Ports to the loopback adapter.
-We use this instead of the better known `EPICS_CA_ADDR_LIST` for reasons explained in [](../explanations/net_protocols.md)
+Note that the above commands use `EPICS_CA_ADDR_LIST` to point channel access clients at the localhost because the containers are only exposing the Channel Access Ports to the loopback adapter.

+This means that the PVs are only accessible from the host running the containers.
+Which makes it ideal for tutorials.
 :::

 This tutorial is a simple introduction to validate that the setup is working.
 In the following tutorials you will get to create your own beamline and start adding IOCs to it.